magomimmo/modern-cljs/doc/tutorial-13.md

 > NOTE 6: As an exercise, you can define a new function, named
 > `validate-dom-element`, which bubbles up an abstraction from
 > `validate-email` and `validate-password` structure definition.
-It's just
+It's
-> another application of the DRY principle.
-Then, this could be the starting
+> just another application of the DRY principle.
+This could be the
-> point of a CLJS validation library based on `defprotocol` and
+> starting point of a CLJS validation library based on `defprotocol` and
 > incorporating the CLJ/CLJS shared part of the validation: the data
 > validation.
-A validation process could be seen as two parts: the data
+A validation process could be seen as two parts process:
-> validation part and the user interface rendering part.
-By separating
+> the data validation part and the user interface rendering part.
+By
-> che concerns you can even end up with something practical for the
+> separating che concerns you can even end up with something practical
-> clojure-ist community.
+> for the clojure-ist community.

 Finally, we have to review the `validate-form` and the `init` function.